Follow the Wind with Us

-Greece is known for Its strong winds and unpredictable swell, but luckily, It’s also known for Its vast array of stunning islands.
+Greece is known for Its strong winds and unpredictable swell, but luckily, it’s also known for Its vast array of stunning islands.
 Our skippered sailing charter is based in the Cyclades, and we start and end most of our trips within those islands.
-For example, we could begin in Syros (the homebase of our boat), Mykonos, Paros, or another neighboring island; and then finish a charter a week or so later somewhere in the Cyclades.
-The wind is almost always in our favor for this sort of trip.
+For example, we could begin in Syros (the home base of our boat), Mykonos, Paros, or another neighbouring island; and then finish a charter a week or so later somewhere in the Cyclades.
+The wind is almost always in our favour for this sort of trip.

 However, for one charter last summer this wasn’t the case.